 Hourglass Scotland (formerly Action on Elder Abuse Scotland) is dedicated to calling time on the harm, abuse and exploitation of older people.

-Experience required: demonstrate commitment to Hourglass’s ethos of “Safer Ageing, Stopping Abuse”, demonstrate an understanding of the experiences of and issues affecting older people, reliable and able to commit to the agreed hours, as well as initial training, display patience, sensitivity, and resilience, can maintain confidentiality and deal appropriately with sensitive issues, have the ability to listen patiently and constructively, and provide advice and guidance in a non-judgemental manner
+Experience required: Demonstrate commitment to Hourglass's ethos of "Safer Ageing, Stopping Abuse", demonstrate an understanding of the experiences of and issues affecting older people, reliable and able to commit to the agreed hours, as well as initial training, display patience, sensitivity, and resilience, can maintain confidentiality and deal appropriately with sensitive issues, have the ability to listen patiently and constructively, and provide advice and guidance in a non-judgmental manner

 Travel details: Various, with an initial focus on Fife (some roles may be home-based).